-The tracker which is a black plastic square, snaps into a frame made from surgical grade stainless steel.
+The tracker which is a black plastic square snap into a frame made from surgical grade stainless steel.
 Other versions include a gunmetal stainless steel buckle/frame and a 22k gold-plated stainless steel buckle/frame.

-The Fitbit Blaze also features interchangeable bands (straps) which allows the user to customize the look and feel of the device.
-The classic band is made from flexible and durable elastomer material, used in many sports watches.
-Alternative bands are also available in leather, nylon and stainless steel.
+The Fitbit Blaze also features interchangeable bands (straps) that allow the user to customize the look and feel of the device.
+The classic band is made from a flexible and durable elastomer material, used in many sports watches.
+Alternative bands are also available in leather, nylon, and stainless steel.

 PurePulse Heart Rate

 The Fitbit Blaze uses an optical heart rate sensor and gives out reliable tracking numbers for resting heart rate tracking.
 While it is a nifty feature, the current technology is not perfect and not at par with chest strap heart monitors so you can’t rely on it to give you accurate information when it comes to heart rate monitoring while you’re running, working out, or doing any sort of activity.

 With that said, it can still be a useful device for beginners who want to use it in the gym or for running outdoors but not for advanced users who may want to use it as a training tool for tracking specific zones.

 Personally, I’ve used it for when I’m running on the treadmill and it gives me the basic information that I need like heart rate, the number of steps, distance traveled, calories burned, and the current time.